-The Iowa Department of Transportation's Office of Systems Planning, in cooperation with the Federal Highway Administration, prepares this annual traffic report.
+The Iowa Department of Transportation's Systems Planning Bureau, in cooperation with the Federal Highway Administration, prepares this annual traffic report.
 This report is used by federal, state, and local governmental agencies in determining highway needs, construction priorities, route location, and environmental impact studies; and the application of appropriate design standards.
 The public uses this information in determining the amount of traffic that passes a given area as they make their development plans and propose land use changes.
 The above reflects only a few of the many technical uses for this data.